 This course presents a broad survey of how the earth works.
 It focuses on the processes within, and the relationships between, the four global sub-systems: the atmosphere, biosphere, hydrosphere, and lithosphere.
 The course examines how physical, chemical, and biological functions create local, regional, and global climate and landscape patterns.
 It also explores the links between human activities and changes in climate, vegetation patterns, and landform processes.
-The course includes weekly two-hour lab sessions in which students participate in field-based data collection exercises and conduct scientific analyses.
 Satisfies GE Area B1 (Physical Science).

 The course introduces students to a spatial perspective of cultural, economic, political, demographic, and environmental processes.
 We review the deep historical origins of many social processes and examine how they continue to influence our contemporary experience.
 We also study how these processes change as they move across geographic space and encounter other cultures and places.
 Satisfies GE Area D2 (World History and Civilization).

 The course brings an historical perspective to critical analyses of changing relationships between civilizations and their environments.
 Following an introduction to Earth's environmental systems, course critiques several modes of understanding specific environmental problems caused by development.
-Course concludes with extended study of one globally important human-environment-development nexus.Meets GE Area D2 (World History & Civilization).
+Course concludes with extended study of one globally important human-environment-development nexus.Meets GE Area E.

 Regular weekly departmental lecture series.
 Outside professional speakers and GEP alumni and faculty report on topics and opportunities relating to careers in Geography, Environment, and Planning.
-Cr/NC only.
+Grade only.